-The Olympus M.Zuiko 40-150mm f/4-5.6 R lens is the definite budget telephoto offering for Olympus micro four-thirds.
+The Olympus M.Zuiko 40-150mm f/4-5.6 R lens is the definite budget telephoto offering for OM System micro four-thirds.

-As it is succinctly described on the Olympus website, this is a “compact and affordable telephoto lens”.
+As it is succinctly described on the OM System website, this is a “compact and affordable telephoto lens”.
 This is the lowest cost telephoto lens offered for micro four-thirds by any current manufacturer.

 As a landscape photographer that shoots at large apertures, often on a tripod, and values lightweight and small gear, this is actually my go-to telephoto when shooting micro four-thirds.

 Olympus M.Zuiko 40-150mm f/4-5.6 R Specifications

 - Minimum Aperture: f/22